1j01/jspaint/README.md

 * Cross-platform
 * Unlimited undos/redos (as opposed to a measly 3 in Windows XP, or a measly 50 in Windows 7)
-* Autosaves if you allow local storage.
-  (Try refreshing the page to make sure this works, and to check it out)
+* Autosaves a backup of your image.
+Only one backup tho, which is apparently not enough, because the browser may clear the canvas to free up memory, and you're likely to lose the backup when this happens because it gets overwritten.
+If this happens (canvas becomes a checkerboard), try to undo (a few times), and if that doesn't work, try to refresh the page.
+Remember to save with File > Save!
 * Edit transparent images!
 To create a transparent image, go to **Image > Attributes...** and select Transparent, then Okay, and then **Image > Clear Image** or use the Eraser tool.
-  Images with *any* transparent pixels will open in Transparent mode.
+  Images with *any* translucent pixels will open in Transparent mode.
 * Go to **View > Extras Menu** to enable access to additional features not available in MS Paint
 * Switch themes from the Extras menu
 * Create an animated GIF from the current document history.